 Welcome to the Bega Valley Beekeepers.
-As a club affiliated with the Amateur Beekeepers Association of NSW, our aim is to foster and promote responsible beekeeping, and to share the skills and knowledge of our diverse membership with those new to beekeeping.
+As a club affiliated with the Amateur Beekeepers Association of NSW, our aim is to foster and promote responsible beekeeping and to share the skills and knowledge of our diverse membership, with experienced and those new to beekeeping.
 We achieve this through several forums, including regular monthly meetings, workshops and events, where people can learn and have fun.
 The Club is run in accordance with it's constitution.

-Frequent events are held at both apiaries and members are encouraged to attend and get involved in maintaining the hives, all the while increasing or sharing their beekeeping knowledge.
+Frequent events are held at the apiary and members are encouraged to attend and get involved in maintaining the hives, all the while increasing or sharing their beekeeping knowledge.

 The Club organises a variety of training events throughout the year.
 These include introductory or beginners classes through to more advanced and specific classes, where the focus is on a particular beekeeping topic such as re-queening, honey extraction, maintaining hive health and bio-security management to name a few.

-On the second Saturday of each month a workshop is held alternately at the Bega and Eden Club Apiaries to demonstrate a specific aspect of beekeeping, and give members hands-on experience under the guide of experienced beekeepers.
+On the second Saturday of each month a workshop is held at the Bega Apiary to demonstrate a specific aspect of beekeeping, and give members hands-on experience under the guide of experienced beekeepers.
 These sessions normally go from 10 am to 12 midday.
 Find out more on upcoming workshops on our website under the Events tab.

 The ongoing success of the Club is due to the enthusiasm and commitment of members willing to volunteer their time.
 There are many ways you can become involved.
 This can be through:

-• joining the Bee Biosecurity team that monitors the Eden Sentinel Hives;
+joining the Bee Biosecurity team that monitors the Club Hives;

 begavalley.president@beekeepers.asn.au